justinjudefernandes/CyberLure-A-Phishing-Simulation-Security-Awareness-Platform/README.md

 > ##### (Mandatory Training · Phishing Awareness · Phishing Campaigns · IT Training · Gamification)

 ## 🎯 Objective:
-Security awareness is most effective when organizations can continuously educate, test, measure, and remediate employee behaviour.
-The objective of CyberLure was to build a complete security-awareness lifecycle rather than a standalone phishing simulator:
+Security awareness is most effective when organizations can continuously educate, test, measure, and remediate employee behavior.
+The objective of CyberLure was to build a solution that would encompass the complete security-awareness lifecycle rather than a standalone phishing simulator:

               Train → Simulate → Measure → Remediate → Verify → Re-measure